boucaron/randomstuff/BookReviews/BookShortReview_Microservices_Patterns.md

 The author references the classic Mythical Man-Month issue, emphasizing that teams should remain small—ideally under ten people.
 Following this, he suggests that each microservice should typically be managed by a team of two to three people.

 However, I would argue that the number of microservices is just as critical as team size.
 As the number of microservices increases, system complexity grows exponentially, much like how a larger team becomes harder to manage.
 To avoid unnecessary overhead, it's essential to take a lean approach when designing and scaling microservices.

+## Decomposition Strategies

+The chapter begins with a brief introduction to software architecture and its variations.

+Following that, the author presents the following definitions:

+ 'A service is a standalone, independently deployable software component that implements some useful functionality' 'There are two types of operations: commands and queries.
+The API consists of commands, queries, and events.'
+'A service’s API encapsulates its internal implementation.
+Unlike in a monolith, a developer can’t write code that bypasses its API.
+As a result, the microservice architecture enforces the application’s modularity.
+'Each service in a microservice architecture has its own architecture and, potentially, technology stack.
+But a typical service has a hexagonal architecture.
+Its API is implemented by adapters that interact with the service’s business logic.
+The operations adapter invokes the business logic, and the events adapter publishes events emitted by the business logic.'
+'All interaction with a service happens via its API, which encapsulates its implementation details.
+This enables the implementation of the service to change without impacting its clients.
+Loosely coupled services are key to improving an application’s development time attributes, including its maintainability and testability.
+They are much easier to understand, change,and test.'
+'The requirement for services to be loosely coupled and to collaborate only via APIs prohibits services from communicating via a database'

+This section presents an important aspect of microservices architecture: modularity.
+Services are designed to be independent, with each one exposing a clear API that acts as the only point of interaction.
+This decoupling encourages flexibility and scalability, enabling teams to work on different services without affecting each other’s work.

+However, let’s shift the focus to the practical implications of this modular approach, particularly in terms of maintenance.

+With a microservices-based application, business logic is distributed across multiple services.
+This means that instead of one centralized codebase, the knowledge about how the system works is diffused across various services.
+Consequently, if you need to replace a developer, there is a longer learning curve, as they must understand multiple services.
+Additionally, debugging can become more difficult, as the interaction between services may not always be straightforward.

+Now, let’s talk about the API-only scheme that microservices rely on.
+While this decoupling offers many advantages, it also introduces challenges.
+First, the communication between services often relies heavily on APIs, and this can lead to data duplication and consistency issues.
+In a distributed system, ensuring data consistency across services becomes a complex task, especially as the number of services grows.
+This risk of inconsistency can arise even if teams are not actively thinking about it, making it a key concern in the maintenance and scalability of microservices-based systems.